Vect0rZ/Quic.NET/README.md

 # Update 08.18.2019
-I might not be obvious, but the library is still in development!
+It might not be obvious, but the library is still in development!

 The reason for the lack of updates are two:
   1. **Rapid** RFC changes;